The IB Scores Needed for the Top Universities in the World

 However, in order to do that, you need to be a student at an IB accredited school, which means there are teachers who have been specially trained to deliver the DP.

-There are about 4,000 IB accredited schools spanning 148 countries, so check to see if your school is one of them before you get too excited.
+There are about 4,000 IB accredited schools spanning across 148 countries.
+Check to see if your school is one of them.

 Why take the IB?